jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 - We cannot create a bean of a third-party class using @Component where as we can create a bean of a third-party class using @Bean.

-## why use @repository not @component ##
+## why use @repository not @component

 @Repository’s job is to catch checked persistence exceptions and re-throw them as one of Spring’s unchecked DataAccessException.

 PersistenceExceptionTranslationPostProcessor bean.
-This bean post processor adds an advisor (AOP proxy) to any bean that’s annotated with @Repository so that any checked exceptions are caught and then rethrown as one of Spring’s unchecked DataAccessException.
+This bean post processor adds an advisor (AOP proxy) to pointcuts(methods of the beans that’s annotated with @Repository) so that any checked exceptions are caught and then rethrown as one of Spring’s unchecked DataAccessException.

 	<bean id="persistenceExceptionTranslationPostProcessor" class="org.springframework.dao.annotation.PersistenceExceptionTranslationPostProcessor"/>

-## why use @Controller not @Component ##
+## why use @Controller not @Component

 We can only use @RequestMapping on @Controller annotated classes.
 The DispatcherServlet scans the classes annotated with @Controller and detects @RequestMapping annotations within them.